 Even without the attorney-client relationship, however, both you and the member should be careful about conflicts.
 Please consider carefully the identity of the person you are assigned, as well as his or her firm and business affiliations, to avoid conflicts.

 Will my conversations with the committee member be “confidential”?

 Since there is no attorney-client relationship between you and the committee member, there is no confidentiality or privilege with respect to such communications in the legal sense.
 As with opinion inquiries, however, the committee will limit the voluntary disclosure of the identity of the inquiring attorney, and of all discussions, deliberations, files and records of the committee, to the extent that they may disclose the identity of the inquiring attorney, to members of the committee and Bar staff assigned to the committee, unless otherwise ordered by compulsory legal process or unless the inquiring attorney waives these protections in writing.
 If you have reason for greater restriction on disclosure, let your assigned member know, you may also want to consider obtaining counsel or legal representation where confidentiality may be preserved.

 What if Helpline doesn’t help?

-The member may conclude that your issue is too difficult or complex for informal assistance, and may provide you with the names of New Hampshire attorneys who handle these sorts of issues professionally.
-When you are in need of counsel, staff liaison, Robin E. Knippers, is able to connect you with the Bar Association Lawyer Referral Service for confidential courtesy referrals for Attorney Discipline Defense issues.
+The member may conclude that your issue is too difficult or complex for informal assistance and may recommend that you consult with a New Hampshire attorney who handles these issues.
+When you are in need of counsel, you may contact the Bar Association’s Lawyer Referral Service for confidential courtesy referrals for Attorney Discipline Defense issues.
 Referrals may be requested anonymously if preferred.